evinli/evinli.github.io/content/projects/EduSphere/index.md

 {{< youtube r9khaSJEWeY >}}

 ### How We Built It
 We built the VisionOS app using the Beta development kit for the Apple Vision Pro.
 The front-end and AR/VR components were made using Swift, SwiftUI, Alamofire, RealityKit, and concurrent MVVM design architecture.
-3D Models were converted through Reality Converter as .usdz files for AR modelling.
-We stored these files on the Google Cloud Bucket Storage, with their corresponding metadata on CockroachDB.
+We stored our 3D models in Google Cloud Bucket Storage, with their corresponding metadata on CockroachDB.

-Our backend features various scripts involving Python, SQL, Cohere LLMs, and Google Translation AI to allow for real-time text translation and conversing.
+Our back-end features various scripts involving Python, SQL, Cohere LLMs, and Google Translation AI to allow for real-time text translation and conversing.
 I used the `googletrans` python library to translate text and generated chatbot responses to user prompts using the Cohere API.
-To connect our frontend to the backend and allow HTTP `get` and `post` requests, we developed REST APIs in Flask to access each of our endpoints.
+To connect our front-end with the back-end and allow HTTP `get` and `post` requests, we developed REST APIs in Flask to access each of our endpoints.

 This was my first time working with Flask and building APIs so I found it super cool and also a lot easier than I'd imagined!
 Here are some of the APIs I created: